To create a policy for the determination and use of special course and non-computer laboratory fees at Michigan Tech University.

 - it is intended that non-faculty instructional duties (staff and otherwise non-supported GTAs), directly relevant to special courses and laboratories, be paid from these fees;

 - technical, safety, chemical hygiene, and clerical support; and

 - training, travel, and lodging directly related to the laboratory or course for support staff and otherwise non-supported GTAs.

-Expenditure of these funds for travel, lodging, and meals shall require advance approval by the school or college dean.
+Expenditure of these funds for travel, lodging, and meals shall require advance approval by the college dean.

 Academic faculty shall not be paid from special course and non-computing laboratory fees.

 Departments will annually examine their lab fee account balances (and balance history) in an effort to maintain proper course funding levels and minimize student costs.

 Changes to existing fees, or newly proposed fees, may be initiated by the department chair dean.
 Course and laboratory fees initiated by department chairs must be approved by the college dean.